Heartbreaker (G-Dragon song)

-"Heartbreaker" is a song by South Korean boy band Big Bang leader G-Dragon, serving as the title track for his debut solo studio album Heartbreaker.
-Released on August 18, 2009, it topped many online download charts upon release including Mnet and Melon.
+"Heartbreaker" is a song by South Korean rapper G-Dragon.
+It was released on August 18, 2009, as the lead single from his debut studio album Heartbreaker (2009).
+Upon release, it topped many online download charts including Mnet and Melon.
 The single went on to sell over 3 million digital downloads by the end of 2009, and further sold a cumulative 4,407,355 digital units by the end 2011.
 A remix, released as part of G-Dragon's first live album Shine a Light on March 30, 2010, features American rapper Flo Rida.

 Music video

 The music video opens with G-Dragon in a lit up room a wearing black outfit, gloves, and shades.
 It then transitions to him wearing a silver and black outfit with a heart around his eye.
 He is in a futuristic styled room, sitting on a couch underneath an apple tree surrounded by many women.
 As he sings, he drinks a beverage from a can, and is seen with a holographic girl whispering in his ear.
 When the chorus begins, he is then seen dancing against a white backdrop, accompanied by male backup dancers in masks.
 When the second verse begins, G-Dragon is seen underneath a sheet eating an apple, where the bite marks are in the shape of a heart.
 He is also seen dancing against a black backdrop wearing a tuxedo, accompanied by female backup dancers.

 When the chorus begins again, he dances in front of the same backdrop wearing a silver vest, accompanied by the same masked male dancers.
 He is then seen in the same lit up room from the beginning, wearing a red, telephone design printed jacket.
 As he sings the bridge, he walks down a hall where there are many apples on the walls.
 As he touches one, he sees a hologram of his "heartbreaker" and tries to reach for her.
 A brick wall then appears and blocks him from her.
 While he sings the final lines of the song, he begins punching the wall.
 When he finally breaks it, he falls to the ground and looks up, only to find himself in the arms of his loved one.
 The video ends with a teaser of G-Dragon's music video for Breathe.

 The music video was a hit on GomTV, where it reportedly gained 5 million views in just 18 days.
 With the success of his video, G-Dragon was awarded the "Artist of the Month" from GomTV.